-Evaluates to true if the command was run with the specified runas\group.
-Note that unless a runas\group was explicitly specified when sudo was run this field will be empty in the log.
+Evaluates to true if the command was run with the specified runas group.
+Unless a runas\group was explicitly specified when sudo was run this field will be empty in the log.

 host hostname

 Evaluates to true if the command was run on the specified hostname.